Harry-Yu-Shuhang/Harry-Yu-Shuhang/README.md

 ### Fun stuff I'm working on:

-- I created and am maintaining [@Open-LLM-VTuber](https://github.com/Open-LLM-VTuber) project.
+- I am maintaining [@Open-LLM-VTuber](https://github.com/Open-LLM-VTuber) project, responsible for making our vitrual girlfriend easier to use.

 ### Build fun stuff with:
 <!--wanted to make this area a white box to optimize for dark theme users, but github does not support css in readme file, so...-->